-At 30 June 2023, the Board comprised six directors: Rex Chapman, Philip Cory-Wright, Nicola Greer, Clare Kearney, Michelle Henderson and John Schol.
+At 30 June 2024, the Board comprised six independent directors: Philip Cory-Wright, Cassandra Crowley, Nicola Greer, Michelle Henderson, Clare Kearney and William (John) Schol.

-Past director Jeremy McClean retired at the 2022 Annual Meeting.
-Mr Schol was appointed at the 2022 Annual Meeting as an independent director replacing Mr McClean on the Board.
+Past director Rex Chapman retired at the 2023 Annual Meeting.
+Ms Crowley was appointed at the 2023 Annual Meeting as an independent director replacing Mr Chapman on the Board.

 Under the NZX Listing Rules, a director must not hold office (without re-election) past the third annual meeting following that Director's appointment or three years, whichever is longer.
 The Company's Constitution also requires at least one third of the Board to retire annually.
-Accordingly, Mr Chapman is required to retire by rotation this year.
-Mr Chapman, who was appointed to the Board in 2002 (Chair from 2011), has previously indicated his intention to retire from the Board at the conclusion of the 2023 Annual Meeting.
+Accordingly, Nicola Greer and Michelle Henderson are required to retire by rotation this year.
+Being eligible, both Ms Greer and Mrs Henderson have offered themselves for re-election at the Annual Meeting in October 2024.